ori-drs/pronto/README.md

 just run `catkin build` followed by the name of the packages you are interested to build.

+## Robot Implementation Example
+To learn how to use Pronto on your robot, you can have a look at [this repository](https://github.com/ori-drs/pronto_anymal_example), which contains a full implementation on the ANYmal quadruped robot.
 ## Publications
 If you use part of this work in academic context, please cite the appropriate publication from the list below: